Multisensory Learning Support and Assessment For Dyslexia in Croydon Park

-Challenges in Learning Reading and Writing
+Learning Difficulties in Reading and Writing

-According to the US National Institute of Neurological Disorders and Stroke,
+As per the US National Institute of Neurological Disorders and Stroke,

 https://www.ninds.nih.gov/Disorders/All-Disorders/Dyslexia-Information-Page